 Sidelights might be small, but they are mightily effective for helping other drivers to spot you.
 They’re useful in the middle ground between great visibility and struggling to see.
 So, when it’s not dark enough, or poor enough weather, to warrant headlights, using your sidelights still helps you remain visible to others.

-② As a backup
+③ As a backup

 Driving in the dark with faulty headlights is against the law, but there’s nothing much you can do if you’re already driving and your headlight bulb suddenly blows or stops working.
 In this situation, your sidelights are handy as a backup.
 Again, a single working headlight might fool drivers into thinking you’re a motorbike.
 Add in sidelights, and it’ll be much more obvious how wide your vehicle really is.

-Of course, they aren’t going to give you huge amounts of visibility, but they’ll help get keep you safe as you travel to your destination, where you can hopefully get the headlight replaced.
+Of course, they aren’t going to give you huge amounts of visibility, but they’ll help keep you safe as you travel to your destination, where you can hopefully get the headlight replaced.
 Not ideal, but definitely better than nothing.

 ① Won’t I get a flat battery if I leave my sidelights on all night?

 To minimise any risk of getting a flat battery, you should try to turn off your sidelights in the morning.
 Then, as soon as you start your engine again, it will automatically begin recharging your battery.
-So, as long as you’re not leaving your sidelights on night after night, without driving your car in between, then the chances are that you’ll be just fine.
+So, as long as you’re not leaving them on night after night, without driving your car in between, then the chances are that you’ll be just fine.

 ③ If I have Daytime Running Lights, do I still need to use my sidelights?

 Lots of cars nowadays (any new model since 2011) are fitted with Daytime Running Lights (DRLs), so it’s likely that the car in which you learn to drive will benefit from them.
 DRLs are similar to sidelights in that they are low-wattage and their purpose is to help increase your vehicle’s visibility to other road users.
-However, they turn on automatically when your engine is running, are brighter than sidelights, and dim or turn off when your headlights are on, to prevent dazzling other drivers.
+However, they turn on automatically when your engine is running.
+They are also brighter than sidelights, and dim or turn off when your headlights are on, to prevent dazzling other drivers.